 2. Alleviates Skin Problems

 A study shows that fish oil for dogs was able to improve the conditions of dogs with itchy skin.
-Another research suggests that fish oil is more effective in the early stages of skin problems than advanced dermatological disease in dogs.
+Another research suggests that fish oil is more effective in the early stages of skin problems compared to advanced dermatological diseases in dogs.

 3. Balances Omega-6 Fatty Acids

 Many brands of dog food contain ingredients that are high in omega-6.
 Dogs might acquire too much of this healthy fat but lack omega-3s.

 The imbalance of these nutrients can be damaging to their health.
 Their bodies need proportionate amounts of these 2 essential fatty acids to function properly.